 In theory, independent product review sites should help address these drawbacks.
 On a review site, subject matter experts writing reviews themselves or with the aid of expert writers and editors can create and publish much more detailed, higher quality reviews, giving potential buyers a more complete picture of a specific product.

-However, the publishers of these sites found that they could effectively use black hat SEO strategies game Google’s algorithm to push low-quality content up the SERPs.
+However, the publishers of these sites found that they could effectively use black hat SEO strategies to game Google’s algorithm to push low-quality content up the SERPs.
 Quite often, the writers of these low-quality reviews have never tested let alone seen the products they are writing about firsthand.

 Consequently, the reviews on these low-quality sites lack any semblance of authority or legitimacy, which is bad news for consumers.
 This adds to other problems with product review sites, such as undisclosed payments for reviews and the potential conflicts of interest that happen when a reviewer is sent “free” stuff to write about — things that are not within the scope of Google’s Helpful Content Update but are nonetheless, relevant for product review sites.